 The best way to do this once you’ve taken the time to get to know them and you understand their business challenges – their pain points – is to find ways of showing them that you can genuinely make a difference to them, and offer a call to help them.

 A lot of people don’t know how to move the conversation offline.
-I’ve always done it by giving value, for example by offering consultation or a strategy call to try and close the lead into a client.
+I’ve always done it by giving value, by offering a consultation or strategy call to try and close the lead.
 Whatever you do, don’t pitch too early as it can burn the relationship.
 It’s better to wait for weeks or even months and play the long game.

 When it comes to Prospecting on LinkedIn, if you keep the 3Ps in mind – Patience, Persistence and Profits – then you’ll be on the right track.
 It’s underpinned my approach to LinkedIn prospecting, which I used to grow my highly profitable business with a 5-figure monthly income within 6 months.

-I love sharing my method to help other individuals grow their businesses, and I’d be excited to work with you if you’re keen to learn more.
+I love sharing my method to help other individuals grow their businesses, and I’d be excited to work with you.
 Please feel free to drop me an email at [email protected], or message me directly on LinkedIn for further support.